massalabs/massa-sc-examples/games/tictactoe/smart-contract/README.md

 ## Build:

-The following command will build your contract and create the deployer associated:
+The following command will build your contract.
 It assumes your contract entrypoint is `assembly/main.ts`

 ```shell
 npm run build